 EXAMPLE: The Three Sisters.
 Corn, beans, squash – Corn works as a trellis for the beans, and can serve as a wind barrier.
 The beans put nitrogen in the soil and the squash’s large leaves suppress weeds and protect the soil.

 Using the 7-layer forest gardening system, you want to slot your companions into the physical space in the design.

-Suppose your anchor is an apple tree and you need a nitrogen-fixer – so you choose a climbing pea to save space by travelling up the trunk.
-Maybe you’d like to loosen the soil to help you plant’s roots anchor down, so you introduce some carrots below the soil to utilize space.
+Suppose your anchor is an apple tree and you need a nitrogen fixer – so you choose a climbing pea to save space by traveling up the trunk.
+Maybe you’d like to loosen the soil to help your plant’s roots anchor down, so you introduce some carrots below the soil to utilize space.

-Try to have at least one species of plant for each layer, but you don’t want too many at each layer at any one time or they’ll overcrowd at other.
+Try to have at least one species of plant for each layer, but you don’t want too many at each layer at any one time or they’ll be overcrowded at another.